 - Use the dashboard to complete your profile, adding pictures and any other information you wish to include.

-- This guide is intended as a Google My Business for beginners overview.
-Take your time to learn more about what the tool can do to get the most from GMB.
+- This guide is intended as a Google Business Profile for beginners overview.
+Take your time to learn more about what the tool can do to get the most from GBP.

-It’s not difficult to get set up with Google My Business, but it can be hugely beneficial to you and your company.
+It’s not difficult to get set up with Google Business Profile, but it can be hugely beneficial to you and your company.
 If you would like any assistance with this process, reach out to our team and let us know.